 You can jump straight to to each section:-

-Street Food
+Thai Food

-Thai Restaurants
+Thai Restaurant

-For the best restaurant in the area, predominately Thai but with some western choices, hunt out Blues Blues Art and Food (currently closed) along the inland road to Klong Son Elephant Camp and Jao Leuam Waterfall.
+For the best restaurant in the area, predominately Thai but with some western choices, hunt out Blues Blues Art and Food along the inland road to Klong Son Elephant Camp and Jao Leuam Waterfall.
 Once you get inside behind the foliage, the shaded open air diner is an perfect oasis of calm and the cooking really is very good indeed – nice music and interesting artwork too.

 Western Food